gkunthara/plaid-web-extension/README.md

 ## Financial Web Extensions

-Web extensions are really cool and are often underrated in what they can do.
+Web extensions are really cool and often underrated in what they can do.
 With [Plaid](https://plaid.com/), web extensions can be taken to a whole new level!

-This one is just a simple web extension that allows users to connect a financial institution and showcases real-time balances for accounts associated with the institution.
+This one is just a simple web extension that allows users to connect a financial institution and show real-time balances for accounts associated with the institution.

 ![Plaid Balance Demo](demo/plaid-demo.gif)